boblemaire/IoTaWatt/Docs/installation.rst

 Typical IoTaWatt installations use a commercially manufactured unit that is certified to UL and CE safety standards and complies with FCC requirements.

-The IoTaWatt firmware is factory installed into those devices and is securely updated over WiFi.
+The IoTaWatt firmware is factory installed and can be automatically and securely updated over WiFi.
-This section of the documentation deals with the physical installation of that commercially available IoTaWatt unit with firmware factory installed.
+This section of the documentation deals with the physical installation of the commercial IoTaWatt unit with factory installed firmware.

 Components
 ----------

 IoTaWatt has 15 input channels.
-One is reserved for monitoring voltage only, and the remaining 14 can be used to monitor power or voltage.
+One is reserved for monitoring voltage, and the remaining 14 can be used to monitor power or voltage.
 The minimum requirements for operation are:

     * IoTaWatt